You can watch History Channel without cable on six live TV streaming services.

 There are no contracts.
 You can subscribe month to month and cancel whenever you want.

-frndly (or frndly TV) is the cheapest and most affordable option for watching History Channel without cable TV.
+frndly (or frndly TV) is the most affordable option for watching History Channel without cable TV.

-frndly carries more than 40 live TV channels, including A&E, Hallmark Channel, Lifetime Movie Network, and The Weather Channel.
-Hallmark Channel, Hallmark Movies & Mysteries and Hallmark Drama are also included.
+frndly carries more than 40 live TV channels. frndly has A&E, Lifetime Movie Network, The Weather Channel, Hallmark Channel, Hallmark Movies & Mysteries and Hallmark Drama.

 The streaming service has apps for Roku and Amazon Fire TV, Apple TV, Google Chromecast with Google TV and Smart TVs with Google TV.
 You can also watch History Channel live on a PC or smartphone using the frndly TV app.